An organization must be a member of the RRCA

 - $500,000 in rented property coverage

 - $10,000 in accidental medical coverage ($250 deductible per claim).
 This is standard to the policy and no additional individual membership is required for this coverage.
+This coverage that is supplemental to a person's health insurance and should not be construed as basic health insurance coverage for a participant that does not have a basic health insurance policy in their name.

 - $500,000 with a $5,000,000 aggregate for abuse and molestation coverage

-- Host liquor liability coverage so long as alcohol is not sold at the event but is given out at no charge to participants of legal drinking age
+- Host liquor liability coverage so long as alcohol is not sold at the event but is given out at no charge to participants of legal drinking age.

 - $1,000,000 and $2,000,000 per occurrence coverage is available for volunteer medical personal for an additional fee.